Note: generate this file with

 #f.
 Otherwise, this value should be saved for future requests in the

 The number of peers the tracker knows of that have finished downloading the torrent.

-The number of peers the tracker knows of that have not yet finished downloading
+The number of peers the tracker knows of that have not yet finished downloading the torrent.

 A list of peers, each represented by an association list containing two fields:

 "port".
 The value of these fields are integers.

 Returns the port part of the uri as a number or

 #fif it is not specified in the uri.

 This procedure takes a bytevector and returns the url-encoded value equivalent to the content of the bytevector.
 This works by using the

 %xxencoding for each character that cannot appear in a url.